wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 A pop-up window will appear, asking you to provide:

-- `Centre Id' : this is the agency acronym (in lower case and no spaces), as specified by the WMO Member, that identifies the data centre responsible for publishing the data.
+- `Centre ID' : this is the agency acronym (in lower case and no spaces), as specified by the WMO Member, that identifies the data centre responsible for publishing the data.
 - Data Type: The type of data you are creating metadata for.
 You can choose between using a predefined template or selecting 'other'.
 If 'other' is selected, more fields will have to be manually filled.

 !!!
 Note